Ecogenomics/GTDBTk/README.md

 * [future](https://python-future.org/index.html) >= 0.15.2: Clean single-source support for Python 3 and 2
 * [SciPy Stack](https://www.scipy.org/install.html): at least the Matplotlib, NumPy, and SciPy libraries.

-Dendropy will be installed as part of GTDB-Tk when installing via pip (see below).
+Dendropy and future will be installed as part of GTDB-Tk when installing via pip (see below).
 The **SciPy Stack** must be installed separately.

 ### Third-party software